All Episodes

 Once they recognize an American voice on the call, they're supposed to minimize and certainly never unmask that individual.

-But we know in fact they did it to General Flynn.
+But we know, in fact, they did it to General Flynn.

 And beyond this, we know the Trump transition team and officials were caught up in incidental collection of surveillance.

-Why is the UN ambassador asking for the unmasking of people in the Trump campaign?
+And Susan Rice and others, Samantha Powers, why is the UN ambassador asking for the unmasking of people in the Trump campaign?

-And so now the real question is is what they did legal or illegal.
+And so now the real question is: is what they did legal or illegal?

 You know what?

-This all needs to be revised because the powerful tools of surveillance where they can listen to anybody's conversation now could be used against the American citizen, and that would take away everybody's Fourth Amendment protections.
+It's another reason at this point that FISA and the FISA courts and warrants need to be, this all needs to be revised because the powerful tools of surveillance, where they can listen to anybody's conversation now, could be used against the American citizen.

 Joining us now, Dan Bongino is with us.

-By the way, he has a great brand new book out today, Protecting the President.
+By the way, he has a great brand new book out today, Protecting the President, an inside account of the troubled Secret Service in an era of evolving threats.

 It gives a rare glimpse inside what the Secret Service is involved in and what they do.